nitrogen-lang/nitrogen/docs/language.md

 ### Hash Maps

 Also known as dictionaries or associative arrays are data structures that use key-value pairs.
 Keys can be strings, ints, or floats.
-Attemping to use any other data type will result in an evaluation error.
+Attempting to use any other data type will result in an evaluation error.
 Maps can be created using the syntax `{"key": "value", "key2": "value2"}`.
 Map definitions can span multiple lines but be careful of automatic semicolon insertion, every key-value pair must have a comma after it: